 How to Get the Look

-- Gray plaid worsted wool tailored suit, consisting of:
+- Gray plaid wool-and-viscose tailored suit, consisting of:

 - Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, straight flapped hip pockets, “kissing” 4-button cuffs, and long double vents